jamesingham/RFduino/README.md

 * Get the hardware here: [http://RFduino.com](http://RFduino.com)

 * Download Arduino 1.5 here: [http://arduino.cc](http://arduino.cc/en/Main/Software)
-  (on osx remember to open arduino first to make gatekeeper perform its magic)
+  (on osx remember to open arduino first to make gatekeeper perform its magic) (Arduino 1.5.X is currently in beta, however it is required for RFduino)

 * Copy the RFduino directory from this repository in Arduino
   (on Windows, C:\arduino-1.5.4\hardware\arduino)